hoangduytran/blender-manual/manual/video_editing/edit/montage/strips/text.rst

 Margin
    The distance the box boundaries extends from the boundaries of the font glyphs.
    The distance is measured as a factor of the image's width.
+Roundness
+   Rounds the corners of the box, defined as a factor of box height.

 Layout